brunocodutra/metal/doc/concepts.md

 An [Expression] which evaluates to some [Value] when invoked with some set of arguments is said to be *evaluable* for that set of arguments.
-Moreover, if it evaluates to a [Strict Value], it is said to be *strictly evaluable* for that set of arguments.

 ## Requirements